2023 United States Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-It’s yet to be announced how many DRS zones there will be at the 2023 United States Grand Prix.
-There were two DRS zones at the 2022 United States Grand Prix.
+It’s yet to be announced how many DRS zones there will be at the 2025 United States Grand Prix.
+Last year, there were two DRS zones.
+Activations zones are usually on the circuit’s two longest straights.

 COTA TRACK GUIDE